Teething: Tips for soothing sore gums

 - Dry the drool.
 Excessive drooling is part of the teething process.
+Having a teething ring, fingers or other objects in the mouth produces saliva.
 To prevent skin irritation, keep a clean cloth handy to dry your baby's chin.
 Consider applying a moisturizer such as a water-based cream or lotion.

 - Try an over-the-counter remedy.
 If your baby is especially cranky, acetaminophen (Tylenol, others) or ibuprofen (Advil, Children's Motrin, others) might help.